Explicit partial and functional differential equations for beables or observables: Supporting Lemmas

 \ni \underline{Proof}.
 This occurs since the constraints involved are homogeneous linear in $p_{iI}$, so the Poisson bracket removes the $p_{iI}$ factors and replaces them with $\pa/\pa q^{iI}$ factors.
 [The Poisson bracket term with the other sign is annihilated by the pure-configuration restriction.]

 \mbox{ }

-\ni Note 4) The pure-momentum case has no such result as constraints are not confined to be linear in the $Q^A$.
+\ni Remark 4) The pure-momentum case of \K beables has no such result as constraints are not confined to be linear in the $Q^A$.
 Those that are double-linear have pure-$P_{\sfA}$ and pure-$Q^{\sfA}$ beables close parallel.
-On the other hand, those which are not diverge more in the forms of these 2 contributions to the `basis beables'.
+On the other hand, those which are not have more divergence between the forms of these two contributions to the `basis beables'.

 \end{appendices}